kawainekome/FateSeeker2_ACT_MOD/README.md

 a small tool witch can let the FateSeekerII becomes ACT mode

 ## useage
-1.Download the release file and decompress it to anywhere 2.Open the FateSeekerII.exe
+1.Download the release file and decompress it to anywhere\n 2.Open the FateSeekerII.exe\n
-3.Open the FateSeekerIIActMod.exe with Administor Mode
+3.Open the FateSeekerIIActMod.exe with Administor Mode\n
 4.Enjoy it

 ## HotKeys